hsc996/t1a2_portfolio/README.md

 ![home.mobile1](src/docs/homepage_mobile.png)
 ![home.mobile2](src/docs/homepage_mobile2.png)

 The screenshot above displays the mobile view of the home page.
 I've used a custom colour palette consisting of 5 colours throughout every page to promote a common theme throughout the website.
 You'll see this stored in the root:{} selector at the top of each CSS stylesheet so it can be reference easily throughout the code.
 For the same reason, the header and footer span across the top and bottom of every page, in the same colour.
+Throughout the website, you'll see ensured accessibility by creating contrast been the fonts and their respective backgrounds, ensuring the content is easily visible at all times.

 Within the footer, one is able to see my name with a copyright symbol and the year.
 This will inform the target audience that the content within the website is my intellectual property, as well as making the website look more professional.
 At the top left corner, i've added a custom logo to the header in order to promote a professional outlook.